evolbioinfo/goalign/docs/commands/reformat.md

   --input-strict       Strict phylip input format (only used with -p) --output-strict      Strict phylip output format  (only used with -p)
 ```
+If `--clean-names` option is given, special characters in sequence names (that may conflict with newick format after tree inference) are replaced by `-`.

 #### Examples